khsamonte/blog/markdown/japanese/first-year-studying-japanese.md

 ・**Study Kansai dialect.** My girlfriend currently lives in the Kansai Region, so the specific domain of Kansai dialect is one of our top choices among other language specializations.
 Moreover, I think only a small minority of Japanese learners pay attention to the Kansai dialect.

 ・**My ultimate goal is C1 level: conversational fluency and university-level literacy.** I have no delusions that it will take me a very long time to attain this - five years or more, at the very least.
 It may even take me an entire lifetime.
-Language learning is tough, but I am pleased with my current progress.
+Language learning is very tough, but I am pleased with my current progress.

 ---